zeustamil/paulrhayes.com/source/_posts/auto-scrolling-parallax-effect-without-javascript.md

 }
 ```

-To make things a bit more fun I've increased the 'flying speed' when the mouse hovers over the background area.
+To make things a bit more fun I’ve increased the ‘flying speed’ when the mouse hovers over the background area.
 The final CSS looks like this:

 ```css
 #background {